-Underneath the metal platter is a belt drive mechanism.
-The rubber platter mat is impregnated with anti-static compounds to prevent static electricity build up that can cause dirt particles to be attracted to the record surfaces.
+The rubber mat on the platter is impregnated with anti-static compounds to prevent static electricity build up that can cause dirt particles to be attracted to the record surfaces.

 The SP-25 turntable offers a similar standard of excellence as the SP-10mkII professional units.